 Two friends answered that they were adopted.
 And one friend said that she gave up a child for adoption when she was a teenager.

 I thought of a news story that I read last month:

-The state of Ohio unsealed decades of adoption records, after lobbying from adoption-rights activists, which will not enable thousands of adoptees to look up and contact that birth parent(s).
+The state of Ohio unsealed decades of adoption records, after lobbying from adoption-rights activists, which will now enable thousands of adoptees to look up and possible contact their birth parent(s).
 Well, I’m going to take the possibly controversial position that I do not believe that anyone has an inherent “right” to know whom their biological parents are.